opportus/object-mapper/README.md

 ## Use cases

-Use this solution for mapping (differently typed or not) objects via extensible strategies and controls.
+Use this solution for mapping objects via extensible strategies and controls.

-Leverage this solution by delegating to it patternable controls over source and target objects to:
+Leverage this solution by delegating to it generic controls over source and target objects to:

--   Decouple these objects (data models or services) from your codebase
+-   Decouple them from your codebase
 -   Dynamically define control flow over data being transferred
--   Dynamically define data model
+-   Dynamically define target model

-This project aims to provide a standard core system to many applications such
+This project aims to provide a standard core system to many types of other system such as:
-as:

 -   Data transformation
 -   ORM
 -   Form handling
 -   Serialization
+-   Interlayer data mapping
 -   ...

 ## Roadmap